withparadox2/BlogArchive/README.md

 - Run `docker-compose up -d`
 - After all services are up, visit `http://localhost:8000`

-User name and password are all set to `withparadox2`.
+A default wordpress account is provided with name and password all set to `withparadox2`.

 ## Useful tips
 ### docker-compose up -d